Links on Android Authority may earn us a commission. Learn more.

 - Apple iPhone 13 Pro Max (1TB): $1,599 / £1,549 / €1,829 / Rs.179,900

-The iPhone 13 Pro Max is Apple’s premium smartphone offering for 2021, sitting at the top of the iPhone 13 range.
+Launched in late 2021, the iPhone 13 Pro Max is Apple’s premium smartphone offering, sitting at the top of the iPhone 13 range.
 It’s accompanied by the regular iPhone 13, iPhone 13 Mini, and iPhone 13 Pro models.

-This year, both the Pro and Pro Max are showcases for the company’s best mobile technology.
-Including an upgraded processor, 5G improvements, and new camera capabilities.
+This time around, both the Pro and Pro Max are showcases for the company’s best mobile technology, including an upgraded processor, 5G improvements, and new camera capabilities.
 The handsets also sport a new 120Hz ProMotion display, MagSafe compatibility, an IP68 rating, a smaller display notch, and an improved front-facing speaker setup.
 The only changes between the Pro and Pro Max are the screen size and battery capacity, along with a $100 price difference.

-Continuing last year’s controversy, there’s no charger in the box, just a Lightning to USB-C cable.
+Continuing a recent controversy, there’s no charger in the box, just a Lightning to USB-C cable.
 Apple is happy to sell you an adapter for $19 or a wireless MagSafe charger for $39.
 Alternatively, any USB Power Delivery 2.0 plug rated for 20W or more will charge the iPhone as quickly as Apple’s official products.

 See also: Buyers guide to Apple iPhone chargers